ryanrolds/presentations/slides/cicd.md

 ---
 class: middle

-# What does CI/CD look like?

-* Commits & Pull Requests ✍️
-* Branches
-* Workflows
-* Deploying to Test/Staging/QA
-* Promoting to Production

----
-class: middle

-# Commits & Pull Requests

----
-class: middle

-# Branches

-* Trunk-based
-* GitFlow
-* Branches for different environment
-* GitOps

----
-class: middle

-# Workflows
+# ⚙️What next?

-* Run CI
+* Script for running CI steps 📝
-* Build and push Docker iamge
-* Deploy if needed
-* Build confidence
-* Promote
-* YAML
-  * Love it, hate it, learn it
-* GitHub Actions example

----
-class: middle

-# Deploy to Pre-production

-* Deploy all merges to main branch

----
-class: middle

-# Build confedence

-* Manual validation
-* Automatic validation

----
-class: middle

-# Promoting to Production

-* Branches
-* Baking
-* GitOps

----
-class: middle

-# ⚙️ What next?

-* Create a Taskfile/Makefile
-  * Lint task/target
-  * Build task/target
-  * Test task/target
-* Run CI with GitHub Actions
+* Run CI with GitHub Actions 🏃
-* Build and push Docker image
+* Build and push Docker image 🐋
-* Deploy to the cloud when CI passes
+* Deploy to the cloud ☸
+* Implement IoC ⛏️

 ---
 class: middle, center